docker/docs/admin/company/users.md

 ## Export users

-Company owners can export a CSV file containing the company's users.
+Company owners can export a CSV file containing all of the company's users.
 The CSV file contains the following fields:

  * **Name**: The user's name.